Parenting Plans and Time-Sharing

 - Facilitate and encourage a close and continuing parent-child relationship, to honor the time-sharing schedule, and to be reasonable when changes are required.

-- Determine, consider and act upon the needs of the child as opposed to the needs or desires of the parent.
+- Determine, consider, and act upon the child's needs as opposed to the needs or desires of the parent.